pcubillos/pyratbay/docs/pttutorial.rst

   # Generate an isothermal PT profile (output values in CGS units):
   pressure, T_isothermal = pb.pbay.run("tutorial_pt-isothermal.cfg")
-  # Generate a TCEA PT profile:
+  # Generate a tcea PT profile:
   pressure, T_tcea = pb.pbay.run("tutorial_pt-tcea.cfg")

 Note that the only difference between these configuration files are the